jbtuku/student-webdev-labs/reflection.md

 3. Was there something that you wish had been explained better?

-For this exercise I believe all are explained properly.
+I beleive fetch exercise can be explained little bit in detail so that it can be easily understandable.

-4. Were there other exercises that might have helped you learn this week’s topic a little better?
+1. Were there other exercises that might have helped you learn this week’s topic a little better?

 Nothing specific